jhollinger/ruby-diftw/README.md

 Dependency Injection For The Win!
 A small gem for simple, yet flexible, dependency injection in Ruby.

 Some say you don't need DI in Ruby.
 Perhaps.
 Others say you don't need a DI *library* in Ruby.
-True enough.
-But sometimes having a "thing" to use is helpful mentally.
-And if it's well-designed, it won't get in your way.
-DiFtw doesn't even hijack your `initialize` methods.
-That means it works with ActiveRecord models and anything else that already has an `initialize` method.
+Probably true, but only in the pedantic sense that you don't a DI library for *any* language.
+But I'll take a nice, idiomatic DI library over "just pass every dependency to all your constructors!" any day.
+But I couldn't find one, so I wrote this.

 ## Basic Use